A Dynamical Systems Perspective on the Analysis of Neural Networks: Mean-Field Limits, Generative Models and Optimization

 One of the main variants associated to~\eqref{cekk_eq:delayRNN} are long short-term memory (LSTM) architectures~\cite{HochreiterSchmidhuber} .
 Although it is technically tedious, also LSTMs can be associated with dynamical systems with delay~\cite{Sherstinsky}.
 Effectively, any recurrent network can also be viewed from a network dynamics perspective as an NDS with longer-range connections.
 In fact, we have already seen Hopfield and Boltzmann-machine examples above, which are all-to-all connected in generic cases.
 Other examples with a direct link are echo-state networks (ESN) and reservoir computers ~\cite{Jaeger,OzturkXuPrincipe,Appeltantetal}.

 Instead of going into these classical architecture ideas in more detail, one could try to object that the conversion to a dynamics viewpoint is not applicable for ``more recent'' ML/AI architectures and algorithms.
 Usually, this objection only arises due to a real-life practical time delay in making a system mathematically more precise.
 To illustrate this, let us consider ``transformers'' (or attention networks), which are often attributed to~\cite{Vaswanietal}.
 For illustration purposes, we shall use continuous time (``deep transformers''), but very similar remarks apply to discrete time.
 Let $x_i=x_i(t)\in\R^d$ and define the transformer via the flow of the ODEs \be x_i'=\sum_{j=1}^M \frac{\exp(\cM_1(t)x_i\cdot \cM_2(t)x_j)}{\sum_{l=1}^M \exp(\cM_1(t)x_i\cdot \cM_2(t)x_j)}\cM_3(t)x_j,\quad i \in[M], \ee which uses the ``soft-max'' or ``self-attention'' mechanism for $\cM_{1}(t),\cM_{2}(t)\in\R^{M_0\times M}$ (for $M_0\leq M$) and $\cM_{3}(t)\in\R^{M\times M}$ being given matrices.
 Of course, many variants of the nonlinearity are possible.
 Clearly, we recognize~\eqref{cekk_eq:transformer} as another variant of the standard NDS~\eqref{cekk_eq:key}.
 In fact, all transformer-type models are again just forms of IPS.
 We are also now used to the fact that the coefficients could be time-dependent, as this links to the structural network properties discussed in Section~\ref{cekk_sec:neural} and to training as discussed in Section~\ref{cekk_sec:opti}.
+Regarding training, we also mention an area, which we do not cover here due to space constraints: namely, one can also use the dynamics of the IPS viewpoint discussed above for node limits in the context of training.
+Indeed, if one views edge weights and biases as the independent dynamical variables during training, one can again take mean-field limits of IPS.
+This aspect is covered in many recent works, see e.g.~\cite{Fornasieretal,RotskoffVandenEijnden,Sirignano20}.
+The main challenges for dynamics \emph{of} networks remain similar to the dynamics \emph{on} networks covered in Section~\ref{cekk_sec:mean_field}, i.e., to justify a mean-field or continuum limit as the number of edges/parameters tends to infinity.